Office of Safety and Risk Management

 Low risk in-person events, activities, specific club sports and recreational sports (e.g. snow shoeing, table tennis, billiards, etc.) will be held on campus for all students in spring 2021.
 Events planned on campus by external organizations will continue to be suspended at this time.

 All in-person events, activities, specific club sports, and recreational sports will be required to adhere to strict mitigation requirements (i.e. COVID self-assessment screenings, attendance tracking, no food service, compliance with updated room capacities, social distancing, mask wearing, reduced exchange of shared items, frequent cleaning/disinfection, proper hygiene) and with the organization’s advisor or a University representative present to oversee the health and safety of the event, activity, or recreational sport for the entire duration.

 The Fitness Center in Frank G. Pogue Student Center will be open to all students.
 Reservations will be required for students wishing to utilize the Fitness Center.

 Due to health and safety concerns, on-campus housing will remain at a reduced capacity.
 However, we will be opening more residence halls to increase the capacity to approximately 550.

 All students will still be provided their own room and bathroom.

-Priority for on-campus housing will be given to students in the following order:
+Priority for on-campus housing was given to students in the following order:

-Students who will be living on campus will be subject to a health screening and a temperature check prior to moving into their residence hall.
+Students who will be living on campus will be subject to a health screening, temperature check and COVID-19 test prior to moving into their residence hall.